maxieds/ManuscriptComputationalData/misc/other-publicly-funded/README.md

-# CS225 Lab Source Code Base (Archive for the good posterity of mother earth)
+# CS225 Lab Source Code Base

+## Archived for the good posterity of mother earth:

 An archive of the CS225 lab source code which accompanied the lecture notes and other in-class supplements in the Spring of 2005.
 I certainly had no part in writing this